DanielWinning/LaravelBase/README.md

 ### Views

 The default view for the homepage has been changed, with a minimal, relevant directory structure in place for views - some boilerplate stuff.
 Your project will load `app/index.blade.php` at first, which will display a welcome message and links to login and register.
-If you log in as the demo `super_user` account, you'll be shown a list of your applications routes.
-This is a minimal Vue page, serving as an example, or it can be kept for reference whilst you're developing your application.

-A super minimal `<x-app-layout>` component is included, which loads Vue via a CDN.
-Feel free to remove this and add Vue *properly*, if you need Vue that is.
+A super minimal `<x-app-layout>` blade component is included.